DDon-DDon/Ice-Break/iskim/broken-translator/docs/2025_12_05_workflow_guide.md

 ## 1. Workflows Overview

-We have integrated the CI and Release processes into a single pipeline located at `.github/workflows/ci.yml`.
+We have a single pipeline located at `.github/workflows/ci.yml`.

 ### Integrated Pipeline (`ci.yml`)
 - **Triggers**: